tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/图片处理/图片持久化处理_intl_en.md

 The following example shows how to automatically process an image when you upload it to COS.

-When the image is uploaded successfully, COS will save both the input and output images.
+When the image is uploaded successfully, COS(Cloud Object Storage) will save both the input and output images.
 You can later obtain the processing results using a general download request.

 ## Persistent Image Processing upon Upload